taiqianguo/ecg-analyzer/README.md

-This project is based on pynq system, aiming at study IIC ptotocol implementation and DSP as well as interfaces between PL and PS system .
+This project is based on the PYNQ system, aiming to study I2C protocol implementation and DSP, as well as interfaces between the PL and PS systems.

-This project include a pluse sensor which sensing electrocardiography as analog value output and collected by ADC module ADS1115, ADS1115 mudule use IIC protocol connected to PL GPIO.
-The design of analog defection filter out 50HZ eletric power noise , and the noise from baseline wander is tackled by an average digital filter for the reason that the baseline wandering has very low freqency ranging around 1HZ ( mostly from breathing), and is hard to be filtered by analog filter.
+The project includes a pulse sensor that senses electrocardiography as an analog value output and is collected by the ADC module ADS1115.
+The ADS1115 module uses the I2C protocol connected to PL GPIO.
+The design of the analog detection filter filters out 50Hz electric power noise, and the noise from baseline wander is tackled by an average digital filter.
+The reason for this is that baseline wandering has a very low frequency, around 1Hz (mostly from breathing), and is hard to be filtered by analog filters.

-During the design of IIC protocol for ADS115, I gain a good experience from hardware level how communication initialized, how and when the transfer and ACK happened. after this IIC implementation, i recalled from textbook, how the throughput and delay are estimated , then get a better understanding the essences of IIC is a ' low speed peripheral deveice'.
-This part i studied and referred from  https://learn.lushaylabs.com/i2c-adc-micro-procedures An elegant design based on finite state machines, what i learned from this design is that the protocol can be divided into independent FSMs , with appropraite partition, the design complexity can be significantly reduced.
+During the design of the I2C protocol for ADS1115, I gained valuable experience at the hardware level about how communication is initialized, and how and when the transfer and ACK occur.
+After this I2C implementation, I recalled from textbooks how throughput and delay are estimated, and then gained a better understanding that the essence of I2C is a 'low-speed peripheral device'.
+This part I studied and referred to from https://learn.lushaylabs.com/i2c-adc-micro-procedures.
+An elegant design based on finite state machines taught me that the protocol can be divided into independent FSMs.
+With appropriate partitioning, the design complexity can be significantly reduced.

-As for digital filter, theoritically, ECG signal requires dedicated complex filters in order to promise performance including interference repression and real time character.
-But here for study purposises, only a simple average filter to reduce breath interference, basically we subtract the value from that average filter.
-Here the delay of digital filter must be well considered .
+As for the digital filter, theoretically, the ECG signal requires dedicated complex filters to ensure performance including interference suppression and real-time characteristics.
+However, here for study purposes, only a simple average filter is used to reduce breath interference; basically, we subtract the value from that average filter.
+The delay of the digital filter must be well considered.

+The connection between PL and PS uses the AXI GPIO port.
+The IP using AXI to simulate GPIO between PS and PL transfers ecg data (16-bit in parallel) and the 'data_ready' signal from PL to PS.

-Finally , the asyncronous recieve and pipline of data been processed in PS part (arm core) must be considered.
-By using FIFO data sturcture and multi thread, we reduced the waiting during transfer before processing heart rate counting and ecg distortion analysis.
+Finally, the asynchronous receive and pipeline of data being processed in the PS part (ARM core) must be considered.
+By using a FIFO data structure and multithreading, we reduced the waiting during transfer before processing heart rate counting and ECG distortion analysis

 ![image](https://github.com/taiqianguo/ecg-analyzer/assets/58079218/fad51e88-98e7-48bc-8ea6-06905d269466)
 ![image](https://github.com/taiqianguo/ecg-analyzer/assets/58079218/fb45d1e0-aa4d-4125-98d8-66aeae5b1673)